We are a family business

 Saturday is the day that Alaskans come out and play.
 The Kenai River is quite busy on Saturdays, so we generally take Saturdays off.

 Sunday is our day for family time, holy worship, and rest, so we generally take Sundays off.

-During fishing season (June 11-October 31) we are open 24hrs Monday-Saturday.
+During fishing season (June 11-October 31) we are open 24hrs Monday-Friday.
 We are in and out, launching boats, running shuttles, gardening, and doing who knows what else is on our list to complete in all those hours of daylight.
 If we aren’t at the shop, please give us a call.
 We receive many calls during this time, so if we are on the other line leave a message and we’ll call you back ASAP.